nerfkidjcb/ServiceMonitor/README.md

 # Service Monitor - Version 1.2!
-A command line toolkit written in Python for looking out for external systems
+A command line toolkit written in Python for monitoring for external systems
 <br><br><br>

 ## Dependencies